piclas-framework/piclas/doc/userguide/020_workflow.md

     Mode = 4

 More recent versions of GridPro also support a CGNS output.
 Here, the option *Export* -> *Grid* -> *CGNS* -> *Elementary* should be chosen.
-While the boundary labels have to be different, the same property type (e.g. *UserDefined*, but not *Wall*!) can be utilized.
+For different boundary labels, different property types have to be defined (Note: The property type *Wall* seems to be causing problems during the HOPR read-in and should be avoided).
 The following errors can be ignored as long as HOPR finishes successfully and a mesh file is written out

     ERROR: number of zones in inifile does not correspond to number of zones in meshfile(s) ERROR - Could not find corresponding boundary definition of ws.Interblck